Study a Master/Doctorate in Zimbabwe, Harare

 capital of Zimbabwe and the largest Zimbabwean city

-- The largest cities of Zimbabwe are Harare,
+- Largest cities of Zimbabwe: Harare,

 Bulawayo, Chitungwiza, Mutare, Epworth, Gweru, Kwekwe, Kadoma, Masvingo and Chinhoyi